enkidevs/curriculum/Web/HTML/computer-code/intro-code.md

 How much do you know about the `<code>` element?

-Which statement(s) can be considered wrong with this code?
+Which statement(s) can be considered correct with this code?

 ```<code>
   <table>